CityOfNewYork/geoclient/README.md

 ### Building ###

-**WARNING** The latest build is somewhat unstable but should be buildable on standard 64bit Linux systems.
+**WARNING** Building Geoclient from source is tricky because of the many combinations of platforms, runtimes, tools, and pre-existing Geosupport binary artifacts.
+If you have a choice, prefer building/running on Linux as more of the standard C/JNI conventions work as expected.
+It is possible to build and run Geoclient/Geosupport on 64bit Windows, but we highly recommend Linux for the best performance.

-* JDK 1.7
+* JDK 1.7 or 1.8 (Full JDK **required**, Oracle distribution recommended)
 * gcc 4.+
 * g++ also required for Gradle
-* Gradle v2.10 (pre-install not required if your build machine has Internet connectivity)
+* Gradle 2.x (2.14 recommended, pre-install not required if your build machine has Internet connectivity)

 ```bash